Serena Chen

 Serena Chen (b.
 July 16, 1970) is an American social psychologist known for her work on the self and interpersonal relationships.
-She is Professor of Psychology at the University of California, Berkeley and currently serves as Chair of the Psychology Department.
-Her research utilizes a social-cognition framework and has been featured in The New York Times, The Wall Street Journal, and other news outlets.
+She is Professor of Psychology at the University of California, Berkeley, and currently serves as Chair of the Psychology Department.
+Her research utilizes a social-cognition framework, and has been featured in The New York Times, The Wall Street Journal, and other news outlets.

 Education

-Chen completed her undergraduate degree in Psychology at Cornell University, where she graduate Magna Cum Laude.
+Chen completed her undergraduate degree in psychology at Cornell University, where she graduated magna cum laude.
 At Cornell, Chen worked under the supervision of Thomas Gilovich on the topic of cognitive dissonance.

 Chen continued her education at New York University (NYU), completing her PhD in Social Psychology in 1997.
 Her dissertation, titled Making sense of significant others: "Theories" about significant others and their role in transference, was supervised by Susan M. Andersen.
 As a graduate student, Chen collaborated with Shelly Chaiken, Alice Eagly, and John Bargh.
 Although Chen's education at NYU largely focused on social cognition, she was more interested in studying the self and relationships.